 In investing, value is a relative term.
-It can be derived in different ways, using either market-price ratios or a fundamental analysis of discounted cash flows, earnings or dividends.
-But the two methods differ significantly and rarely produce the same valuation.
+It can be derived in different ways, using either market-price ratios or a fundamental analysis of discounted cash flows, earnings, or dividends.
+But the 2 methods differ significantly and rarely produce the same valuation.
 What’s more, within each model, there are different variations, depending upon what metric and time period is used, making for an entire spectrum of possible valuations.

 In practice, equity analysts will consider several different types of valuation before coming up with their own estimated value of the security.

 Unlike fundamentally derived valuations, market-price valuations are only relevant when compared to peers or market averages.
 That a given company trades at 12 times trailing fourth quarter earnings per share means nothing.
 But if its peers are all trading at multiples of 20 to 25, then the stock would appear to be undervalued.
-When using market-price valuations, it is important to compare apples to apples— make sure ratio definitions and time periods are the same for the company in question and those to whom you are comparing it.
+When using market-price valuations, it is important to compare apples to apples—make sure ratio definitions and time periods are the same for the company in question and those with which you are comparing it.
 Expected growth is also a critical factor when dealing with ratios that use projected earnings.
 It is also important to factor in (or discount) nonfinancial events or circumstances which might affect the multiples.
-For instance, a large looming law suit or the approaching expiration of a patent might account for a company’s lower valuation versus its peers.
+For instance, a large looming law suit or the approaching expiration of a patent might account for a company's lower valuation versus its peers.

 Fundamentally derived valuations